SaPhyoThuHtet/myanmar-nlp-tool/syllbreak-unicode/syllbreak-(burmese, rakhine, pali, pa-oh)/README.md

 **How to run**: perl syllbreak-unicode.pl input > output

-**Burmese Syllbreak Unicode**: Syllable-break for Burmese, Rakhine, Pali-Burmese, Pa-Oh Unicode, Word-break for English, Character-break for other languages <br /> <br />
+**Syllbreak Unicode**: Syllable-break for Burmese, Rakhine, Pali-Burmese, Pa-Oh Unicode, Word-break for English, Character-break for other languages <br /> <br />

 **Input**: မင်္ဂလာပါ